opengovfoundation/madison/docs/README.md

   * All `api/**` routes reach the Larvel backend.

 *If `app.debug` is set, `public/pre-build` is served, and loads all non-minified, non-concatenated assets.*

+## Localization

+Madison has internationalization support, and but currently only has localization for US English.
+To create a new localization, you just need to create a new language file in `public/locales` that matches the name of your language, and then add suitable translations for all the phrases in the English file.

+Madison uses the Angular-Translate plugin for frontend translation.
+As a result, there are a few oddities:

+* In most cases, we're using [the `translate` directive](http://angular-translate.github.io/docs/#/guide/05_using-translate-directive), which results in the content being hidden until it's translated.
+This also means that html is rendered properly, so it may be used safely in your translations.
+The major exception to this is for any html-attribute text that's translated, such as `placeholder` attributes; in these cases, we're using [the `translate` filter](http://angular-translate.github.io/docs/#/guide/04_using-translate-filter) instead.

+* In a few places, we need to deal with fancy pluralization/language rules, so we're using [the MessageFormat syntax](http://angular-translate.github.io/docs/#/guide/14_pluralization) in those cases.
+In most places, we're using standard interpolation.
+This is a bit inconsistent, unfortunately - be careful when creating new locales.

+* There are a few outstanding localization issues on the server-side, all covered here: https://github.com/opengovfoundation/madison/issues/513

+We encourage you to create new locale files and submit them back to the project!
+We hope to support many languages in the future.

 ### Annotations
 * Madison uses [AnnotatorJS](http://annotatorjs.org/) as its Annotation engine.
 This library is only loaded on document pages.